-The release of Sam Mendes’ Spectre marks another winning collaboration between Framestore and Daniel Kleinman, who bring together their years of past experience on Bond to create yet another stunning title sequence for the franchise.
+The 2015 release of Sam Mendes’ Spectre marked another winning collaboration between Framestore and Daniel Kleinman, who brought together their years of past experience on Bond to create yet another stunning title sequence for the franchise.

 Framestore’s artists received word of key elements, and started to block out the initial storyboard, with some pre-visualisation work.
 ‘Generally with Bond titles, the motion and flow of things is key’, says Bartlett.
 ‘Plotting the sequence out with camera moves and segways really helps, even if only with the use of placeholder images - we start to see it, and get a feel for the piece’.
 It is, he says, in the words of director Mendes ‘an overture; you reveal some of the themes you’ll see later on, present some in an abstract way, but at the time it’s just an image, something to come back to later.
 It’s something we think about quite carefully when we’re working’.